 If you can start setting aside money at least a couple of years before the wedding, you could consider investing some of that money into a portfolio of shares and bonds.
-There is more risk involved with this option but this can be reduced through diversification and by having a timeframe of at least 3 years.
+There is more risk involved with this option but this can be reduced through diversification and by having a timeframe of at least three years.

 A diversified portfolio has historically achieved higher returns than bank deposits over the medium term which means you might be able to set aside less money each month than with a savings account.